 Business Model Innovation

-Sometimes, the way a product or service is delivered can be just as innovative as the product itself.
-Subscription-based models, freemium pricing, and on-demand services are examples of business model innovations that have fueled startup success.
+Sometimes, the innovation lies in how a business generates revenue.
+Subscription-based models, freemium services, and on-demand platforms are examples of innovative business models that have driven startup success.

 Marketing Innovation